Cambridgeshire Churches

 It also contains Ely's second parish church, St Peter.
 It sits in a cramped site, with no churchyard and barely enough room for the church itself between the buildings on either side.

 The initial impression I had was of surprising grandeur.
 This is a bit peculiar, because St Peter isn't a big church, nor an elaborate one.
+(Indeed, strictly speaking I discovered from John Baker, one of the trustees, that it isn't really a parish church, but rather a proprietory chapel built by the widow of a cathedral canon in the 1890s).
 However, it is all built of yellowish stone, which is unusual even for Victorian churches like this, and it has a fine turret on the south-west corner, complete with little arched bell-openings and a pointy roof at the top.
 The architect (one J.P.
-St Aubyn, who built St Peter in 1890) clearly knew how to squeeze a little drama out of an unpromising set.
+St Aubyn, who built St Peter in 1890) clearly knew how to squeeze a little drama out of an unpromising setting.

 peter porch